saveourtool/diktat/info/guide/guide-chapter-4.md

 val a: Int = 0
 ```

-Nevertheless, if you use Java libraries extensively, you will have to use nullable types and enrich your code with `!!` and `?` symbols.
+Nevertheless, when using Java libraries extensively, you have to use nullable types and enrich the code with `!!` and `?` symbols.
 Avoid using nullable types for Kotlin stdlib (declared in [official documentation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/)).
 Try to use initializers for empty collections.
-For example, if you want to initialize a list instead of `null` use `emptyList()`.
+For example, if you want to initialize a list instead of `null`, use `emptyList()`.

 **Invalid example**:
 ```kotlin